 Burrow practices responsible packaging by shipping sofas in 100 percent recycled cardboard boxes instead of excessive plastic wraps typically used by other couch companies.

 Burrow sofas are made in the USA, which reduces the distance between the factory and your home, ultimately reducing the shipping-related carbon footprint.

 While materials, packaging and shipping are crucial to the environmental footprint of a sofa, perhaps the most influential factor is how long you can keep it.

 Most couches are big and heavy and hard to carry when moving.
 What’s more, buying a new sofa every time you pick up your bags and move adds to earth's overtapped natural resource pool.
 Plus, if you're moving around a lot, schlepping or buying can get expensive fast.

 The Burrow couch is built to last.
 Not only have they custom selected environmentally friendly materials and run extensive durability tests on their products, Burrow’s modular design makes it easy to take your favorite sofa with you no matter how often you move.

-As you can see, there’s a lot that goes into selecting, let alone building, an eco friendly couch.
-The good news is that the countless hours researching the right materials and design paid off.
-Burrow is proud to offer eco conscious couch potatoes like you the sustainable, comfortable and affordable sofa you've been looking for.
+There’s a lot that goes into selecting, let alone building, an eco-friendly couch.
+The good news is that the countless hours we spent researching the right materials and design paid off.
+Burrow is proud to offer eco-conscious couch potatoes like you the sustainable, comfortable, and affordable sofa you've been waiting for.